-11 C.F.R. § 100.52(c).
+C.F.R. § 100.52(c).
 Under 11 C.F.R. § 110.1(b)(6), "a contribution [is] considered to be made when the contributor relinquishes control over the contributions."
 See Advisory Op.
 2012-07 (Feinstein for Senate), 4-5 (contributors "made" contributions as of the date they mailed checks or presented credit card information to be charged).

-43 11 C.F.R. § 100.52(b) (emphasis added).
+&lt;sup>42 11 C.F.R. § 100.52(b) (emphasis added).

-- 1 [Paul] after Sorenson switched his support from [Bachmann] to [Paul]."44 Therefore, providing - 2 the check on the Paul Committee's behalf was a contribution to the Paul Committee. - Moreover, given that Kesari an officer and co-owner of Designer Goldsmiths - - 4 delivered the check to Sorenson, it appears that he provided his "consent" to the corporate - 5 contribution, and thus violated section 30118 (formerly section 441b) in that capacity.45 - 6 Accordingly, the Commission finds reason to believe that Designer Goldsmiths and Kesari - 7 violated 52 U.S.C. § 30118(a) (formerly 2 U.S.C. § 441b(a)) by making and consenting to a - 8 prohibited corporate in-kind contribution.
+- the loss of anticipated payments for two months of work for [Bachmann], and as concealed - 2 security for future concealed payments of approximately \$8,000 per month from [Paul] after - 3 Sorenson switched his support from [Bachmann] to [Paul]."43 Furthermore, given the facts - 4 demonstrating that at least four senior Committee officials Benton, Tate, Kesari, and Coburn - 5 were made aware of Sorenson's demands before the Designer Goldsmiths check was - 6 delivered and later authorized payments from the Committee to Sorenson (using ICT as a conduit - 7 to mask the payments), it appears that the Committee knowingly accepted the in-kind - 8 contribution from Designer Goldsmiths. - Accordingly, the Commission finds reason to believe that the Committee violated 52 - 10 U.S.C. § 30118(a) (formerly 2 U.S.C. § 441b(a)) by knowingly accepting a prohibited corporate - 11 in-kind contribution.